StefaniaGrimaldi/pyg2p/README.md

 To better understand what these two types of aggregations do, the DEBUG output of execution is presented later in same paragraph.

 ### Average
-Temperatures are often extracted as averages on 24 hours or 6 hours.
+Temperature forecast data are usually instantaneous values.
+Coversely, many environmental models require average temperature values over a pre-defined time span (e.g. daily temperature values).
+The average function implemented within pyg2p allows to compute the average of instantaneous values: the time span for the computation of the average is defined by the user.

 Here's a typical execution configuration and the output of interest:

 **cosmo_t24.json**